melezhik/sparky/README.md

 Read more at [docs/database.md](https://github.com/melezhik/sparky/blob/master/docs/database.md)

-## SSL Support
+## TLS Support

-Sparky web server may run on SSL.
+Sparky web server may run on TLS.
 To enable this add a couple of parameters to `~/sparky.yaml`

 configuration file: